 Impact:

-Observations of pieces of children’s work relating to challenge questions and questioning regarding the humanities have shown me that they are extremely engaged and enthused by their learning in this subject.
+Observations of pieces of children’s work relating to challenge questions and questioning regarding geography have shown me that they are extremely engaged and enthused by their learning in this subject.
 Teachers work hard to choose challenge questions and activities that will capture the children’s imaginations.
 Planning is of a high standard overall, and shows clearly how staff structure their lessons in order to meet curriculum objectives and outcomes, with good use of a range of resources and techniques.
 The nature of the challenge questions allows teachers to vary teaching techniques and embrace different subjects whilst maintaining a clear plan for progression through the discrete objectives laid out in the new curriculum.
-With regards to geography, Year 2 take an annual trip to the seaside (New Brighton) to compare their lifestyle to a coastal area, as our local area doesn’t have a beach.
+With regards to geography, Year 1 take an annual trip to Blackpool to see animals that live in both hot and cold climates.
+This allows them to better understand the differing climate around and away from the Equator.
 Furthermore, to experience different cultures covered in the curriculum, the children learn of different countries through primary foreign languages, artwork in a particular style and food technology where the children have cooked dishes from different countries.
+This has most recently been done through a French culture day.
 In class, displays are often presented as an ongoing learning resource – where findings and questions can be added as the subject progresses.
-This allows teachers to constantly monitor the progression of the children as they move through the subject.
-In addition to this, children from different year groups valued the sense of the pride at seeing their work on the walls, relating to both history and geography.
-For example, Year 4 display their current geography and history on one of the larger walls while Year 6 display their geographical and historical knowledge on an ever-changing working wall.
+Furthermore, displays show relevant vocabulary to support the children's learning and encourage them to use subject specific language.
 The Year 5 working wall acts as a resource to recap what has been learnt in the topic as well as a celebration of the children’s work.
 Similarly, other classes display the achievements of their children within a topic in their classrooms.

 Work sampling continues to take place over the course of the year and this enables me to work with teachers to monitor the standard of the children’s work overall, as well as review how well the cross curricular nature of the teaching curriculum has embedded across the school.
 A recent development within book scrutinies has been to speak to children with their books about their learning.
 This allows children to gain confidence in speaking about their learning and allows staff a gauge of how well children have retained information outside of what books show.